 Did You Know?

-- The Bald Eagle is the national symbol of the United States of America and is protected by the Bald Eagle Act, the Migratory Bird Treaty Act, and the Endangered Species Act.
+- The Bald Eagle is the national symbol of the United States of America and is protected by the Bald Eagle and Golden Eagle Protection Act as well as the Migratory Bird Treaty Act.

 - Bald Eagles can lift into the air and fly with as much as 1/2 of their own weight!